merchantdanish/mcp-aget-ai/README.md

 Core benefits:

 - 🤝 **Interoperability**: ensures that any tool exposed by any number of MCP servers can seamlessly plug in to your agents.
-- ⛓️ **Composability & Cutstomizability**: Implements well-defined workflows, but in a composable way that enables compound workflows, and allows full customization across model provider, logging, orchestrator, etc.
+- ⛓️ **Composability & Customizability**: Implements well-defined workflows, but in a composable way that enables compound workflows, and allows full customization across model provider, logging, orchestrator, etc.
 - 💻 **Programmatic control flow**: Keeps things simple as developers just write code instead of thinking in graphs, nodes and edges.
 For branching logic, you write `if` statements.
 For cycles, use `while` loops.
 - 🖐️ **Human Input & Signals**: Supports pausing workflows for external signals, such as human input, which are exposed as tool calls an Agent can make.